-- Slides: tech host should have a back up of speakers’ slides in case there are technical difficulties when the speakers screen share.
+- Organizes slides tech host should have a back up of speakers’ slides in case there are technical difficulties when the speakers screen share.
 Or, the tech host can screen share the slides and set up the speakers so they can control the slides remotely.

-- Communication back channel: sets up a separate channel of communication for the facilitation and tech team to use during the event, such as on Slack, WhatsApp, or Voxer.
+- Communication back channel: the tech host sets up a separate channel of communication for the facilitation and tech team to use during the event, such as on Slack, Signal, WhatsApp, or Voxer.
 This is essential for trouble shooting issues behind the scenes, communicating any changes in the agenda, etc

 - Sets up the Zoom meeting with appropriate security protocols, pre-registration, unique meeting link, enable/disable private chat, etc.